intake/intake-esm/CONTRIBUTING.md

    compare: your-branch-name

    base-fork: intake/intake-esm
-   base: master # if it's a bugfix or feature
+   base: main # if it's a bugfix or feature
    ```